In state dial 211 Or call toll free (800) 560-3372 or text your Zip Code to 898-211.

 The Motel Ministry – provides short-term emergency housing for needy or displaced persons.

 Martha House I & II – Provides long-term transitional housing for women and their children, fostering the goal of independent living through counseling and life skills training in a safe, supportive environment.
 It strives to reintegrate individuals by encouraging self-sufficiency, addressing the fundamental causes of homelessness, poverty, joblessness and inability to find and maintain affordable housing.

 Friendship House – Code Purple When temperatures are low enough to be dangerous in the cities of Wilmington, Newark, and Middletown.
 Pre-registration is required.
 The location of the Code Purple for each city will be shared at time of registration.

 To register for a Code Purple please call:

 Middletown – call (302) 416-0982

-*Please not that ADOH makes no warranty as to the qualifications or performance of these referrals.
+*Please note that ADOH makes no guarantee as to the qualifications or performance of these referrals.
 Using these referrals is your decision and your responsibility.
 We are not affiliated with any of the listed organizations.